Maharashtra Navnirman Sena

 MNS won 13 assembly seats (out of 288) in the 2009 assembly elections, which was the first Maharashtra Legislative Assembly election that the party contested.
 In the elections of Maharashtra Legislative Assembly 2019, MNS won 1 seat.

 In January 2020, MNS unveiled a new flag, however the symbol on the flag was not used for elections.
-MNS did not win any seats in the 2024 Maharashtra Legislative Assembly election.

 Foundation

 The party was founded by Raj Thackeray, nephew of late Shiv Sena Bal Thackeray and grandson of Prabodhankar Thackeray.
 Raj Thackeray resigned from his uncle's party in January 2006 and announced his intention to start a new political party.
 The reason given by him for breaking away from the Shiv Sena was that the latter was "run by petty clerks" because of which it had "fallen from its former glory".
 Also, Thackeray declared his motive of building a political awareness for the development related issues of the state and giving them a center stage in national politics.

 At the time of the party's foundation, Raj Thackeray stated that he does not want to have hostilities with his uncle who "was, is and always will be (his) mentor".